Skip to main content

 That last step matters because requirements are not universal.
 The minimum data can vary by jurisdiction and bank partner, so do not treat one market's checklist as globally portable.
 If you need a place to start that review, use the KYC/KYB Requirement Mapper: What Each Country Demands for Platform Onboarding.

-If you came here for a plain answer, the useful one is not just business verification.
-It is a decision point that should control access, capture evidence, and hold the line when the ownership or risk picture is still incomplete.
-Want to confirm what's supported for your specific country/program?
-Talk to Gruv.
+KYB is more than business verification.
+It is the decision point that should control access, capture evidence, and hold the line when the ownership or risk picture is still incomplete.

 Know Your Business means verifying that a company is real and understanding who is behind it.
 In practice, that usually means checking the entity's registration details and the identities of its directors or owners as part of risk and onboarding controls.